Autistic Spectrum Disorders

 Derek Mooney is joined in the studio by Eddie, father of 3 year old Tristan who was diagnosed with Autism, and has been following a programme in Cluas, for over a year … listen to the interview >

-Jack hears too much and puts his hands over his ears, he does not like being cuddled or touched.
-Jack speaks very little and when he does he repeats words or phrases inappropriately.
+Jake hears too much and puts his hands over his ears, he does not like being cuddled or touched.
+Jake speaks very little and when he does he repeats words or phrases inappropriately.
 He loves music especially nursery rhymes.
 He generally wants to play alone finding it very difficult to share and play with others.
 He gets bored easily and does not spend long at any one activity.
-Jack often spins himself and flaps his hands or touches his fingers.
+Jake often spins himself and flaps his hands or touches his fingers.

 The vestibular system which is in the inner ear is involved with the sense of balance, coordination, muscle tone, touch and the other senses.
 The middle ear contains two tiny muscles called the hammer muscle and the stirrup muscle, both of these muscles are involved in filtering sounds.
 If these muscles are not working well, a person will hear too much and will not be able to listen to what is important.
 Listening Programmes at Cluas work on both the middle ear and the inner ear.